.

 Vanguard uses its opaque corporate structure to avoid responsibility for its impact.
 Vanguard claims that its customers own the company, but in reality, that just means the firm isn’t accountable to anyone outside its own leadership.
 It has enormous economic influence over nearly all the companies making the climate crisis worse.
 Vanguard has the power to stop financing fossil fuel expansion, starting with coal.

-Unfortunately, leaders like CEO Tim Buckley are either unwilling to rock the boat, or they're asleep at the wheel.
 Vanguard needs bold leadership to dodge the most dangerous iceberg the world has ever seen.
 Is anyone steering the ship?

 Learn more about climate and asset managers